maurocentu26/e-commerce-product-page/README.md

 - Mobile-first workflow

 ### What I learned
 Approach the project using the BEM methodology for each HTML element.
-I still think I need more practice to see all the advantages of this methodology, but I am noticing relevant advantages over others.
+I still think I need more practice to see all the advantages of this methodology, but I notice relevant advantages over others.

 As for CSS, beyond the use of flexbox, which I'm trying to improve, I discovered the "unset" property that is very useful when making responsive designs.
 Resetting the default property makes it much easier to style in a precise way.

 Regarding the JavaScript code, this is the first project in which I use classes in different modules.
 I have to learn how to organize these classes better, but everything is achieved with practice.
-The advantages of using classes and modules are obvious, for that reason it is always better to approach the project this way.
+The advantages of using classes and modules are obvious, that's why it is always better to approach the project this way.
 There are two functions of which I would like to highlight their implementation.
 I am aware that it can be implemented, perhaps, in a better way, but I tried to be as practical as possible following the best practices for code.
 Examples of the mentioned codes:
 ```js